Z3TA/webide/README.txt

 Android
 --------

-We recommend installing the editor on a server.
-See "Running as a cloud editor" below in this file.
-And then you will get a "add to desktop" request.

 You might be able to run both the server and client on the phone if you first install Node.JS

+We however recommend installing the editor on a server.
+A small VPS will do.
+Then open the app in a web browser and you will get a "add to desktop" request.

+Also see "Running as a cloud editor" below in this file.